 Most Active Times

-Instagram’s most active times, and best times for posting are on a Monday or Thursday at either 2 am, 8 am or 5 pm.
+Instagram’s most active, therefore the best, times for posting are on a Monday or Thursday at either 2 am, 8 am or 5 pm.
 On Facebook, the optimal time for posting seems to be on either a Thursday or Friday between 1 and 3pm.
 Although, each business is different, and your audience insights will show what is the best time for you to post to ensure optimal social media engagement with your audience on either platform.

 Any small or medium sized business who are keen to optimise their social media engagement should be aware of how their audience uses the various social media platforms.
 We hope that this post from our team at Effector has helped you identify where you want to place your efforts this year.
 If you’d like more information about how to make the most of your digital marketing efforts, reach out to us for a free consultation to learn how we can help.